crowdsecurity/cs-aws-waf-bouncer/README.md

 The bouncer syncs the decisions made by CrowdSec to one or multiple AWS WAF Web ACL.

 Supports ban and captcha decisions on IP or countries.

-A bouncer that syncs the decisions made by CrowdSec with CloudFlare's firewall.
-Manages multi user, multi account, multi zone setup.
-Supports IP, Country and AS scoped decisions.

 # Documentation

 Please follow the [official documentation](https://docs.crowdsec.net/docs/bouncers/aws-waf).